MariaAndrie/employe-performance-mapping-sql/README.md

     └── employee_performance_mapping_portfolio.sql
 ```

+## Future Improvements

+* Add a dashboard (Tableau / Power BI) to visualize key insights
+* Quantify insights with percentages and performance metrics
+* Expand analysis to include employee attrition or promotion trends
+* Integrate Python for deeper statistical analysis

 ## Notes
 This repository is intended as a portfolio project demonstrating practical SQL skills in a structured business context.
 It focuses on combining data analysis with real-world problem-solving and clear communication of insights.